Strongly stable ideals and Hilbert polynomials: The main algorithm

 In this section, we outline the strategy of the main algorithm.
 This algorithm was firstly described in \cite{CLMR} and then optimized in \cite{LellaBorel}.
 The same problem has been previously discussed in \cite{Reeves} and an alternative algorithm was later presented in \cite{MN}.

 We need to relate the properties of a strongly stable ideal with its Hilbert polynomial.
-If $I$ is a strongly stable ideal, for each $s$ the monomial basis of the homogeneous piece $I_s$ of the ideal is a subset of $\TT_{n,s}$ closed by increasing elementary moves.
+If $I$ is a strongly stable ideal, for each $s \in \mathbb{N}$ the monomial basis of the homogeneous piece $I_s$ of the ideal is a subset of $\TT_{n,s}$ closed by increasing elementary moves.
 We call \emph{Borel sets} such subsets of $\TT_{n,s}$ (see Figure \ref{fig:BorelSet} for an example).
-Proposition \ref{prop:BorelProperties}\emph{(\ref{it:BorelProperties_i})} implies that for every saturated strongly stable ideal of $\KK[\xx]$ with Hilbert polynomial $p(t)$ and regularity at most $s$, the monomial basis of the homogeneous piece of degree $s$ of the ideal is a Borel set with $p(s)$ elements, i.e.~we can consider the following map
+Proposition \ref{prop:BorelProperties}\emph{(\ref{it:BorelProperties_i})} implies that the monomial basis of $I_s$ for a saturated strongly stable ideal $I \subset \KK[\xx]$ with Hilbert polynomial $p(t)$ and regularity at most $s$ is a Borel set with $q(s) := \binom{n+s}{n} - p(s)$ elements.
+Thus, we consider the following map

-Moreover, Gotzmann's Regularity Theorem states that in order to consider all the saturated strongly stable ideals with a given Hilbert polynomial, it suffices to consider \eqref{eq:injective} for $s$ equal to the Gotzmann number.
-Obviously, not every Borel set in $\TT_{n,s}$ with $p(s)$ elements corresponds to an ideal with Hilbert polynomial $p(t)$.
+Moreover, Gotzmann's Regularity Theorem suggests to consider $s$ equal to the Gotzmann number of $p(t)$ to determine all saturated strongly stable ideals with Hilbert polynomial $p(t)$.
+Obviously, there are many Borel sets in $\TT_{n,s}$ with $q(s)$ elements not corresponding to an ideal with Hilbert polynomial $p(t)$.
 To identify the image of the previous map, we recall a definition and a proposition by Mall.

 \begin{definition}[{\cite[Definition 2.7]{Mall1}}] Let $B \subset \TT_{n,s}$ be a Borel set.
-The set $B^{(i)} := \{ \xx^{\al} \in B\ \vert\ \min \xx^{\al} = i \}$ is called \emph{$i$-growth class} of $B$.
+The set $B^{(i)} := \{ \xx^{\al} \in B\ \vert\ \min \xx^{\al} = n-i \}$ is called \emph{$i$-growth class} of $B$.
 The sequence $\text{gv}(B) := (\vert B^{(0)}\vert,\ldots,\vert B^{(n)}\vert)$ is called \emph{growth vector} of $B$. \end{definition}

 \begin{proposition}[{\cite[Proposition 3.2]{Mall1}}] Let $I\subset \KK[\xx]$ be a strongly stable ideal generated by the monomials of a Borel set $B \subset \TT_{n,s}$ and let $p(t)$ be its Hilbert polynomial.
 Then,